Senior Lecturer in History.

-I joined the OU in 2000 after research and teaching posts at the University of Portsmouth, where I worked on a British Academy funded project, ‘Autobiography and the Victorian middle-class’, with Professor Robbie Gray.
-Since arriving at the OU, I have continued to develop research and teaching on nineteenth-century British socio-economic and cultural history.
+I joined the OU in 2000 after research and teaching posts at the University of Portsmouth and the University of Chichester including a British Academy funded project, ‘Autobiography and the Victorian middle-class’.
+I have continued to develop research and teaching on nineteenth-century British socio-economic and cultural history.
 Working at the OU has enabled me to pursue interests in inter-disciplinarity, opening up traditional topics to new methods, questions and approaches, and helping make British history relevant to a broader range of students.

-My research interests are centred on responses to, and perceptions of, industrial and urban life in nineteenth-century Britain.
-In particular, it focuses on the relationship between political economy, social investigation and the everyday experience of business and work.
+My research interests are centred on responses to, and perceptions of, industrial and urban life in nineteenth-century Britain; in particular, the relationship between political economy, social investigation and the everyday experience of business and work.

 ‘Life writing and Victorian culture’